 As with any dog, regardless of breed, a Sheprador may be born with health issues.
 Or they may develop various issues as they age.

 A few common canine ailments include hip dysplasia, eye diseases, allergies, and skin irritations.

-However, hybrid dogs like Black Lab and German shepherd mixes may inherit the conditions that their parents are prone to.
+However, hybrid dogs like Black Lab and German Shepherd mixes may inherit the conditions that their parents are prone to.
 For instance, both GSDs and Labs are prone to hip and elbow dysplasia.

 Furthermore, it is very important that you make sure that both parents have good hip and elbow scores and clear eye certificates less than a year old.

 A hybrid puppy typically has the same life span as its parents.
 So the Sheprador mix can be expected to live for approximately 10 to 14 years.